|Salary Negotiation: 32 Job Pay Tips|

 We start with 32 essentials.
 We suggest that you mark your diary to review this article when looking for your next position, raise or annual review.
 For those interested in a bright long term career trajectory and the bigger cheques this brings, answer the questions and complete the exercises outlined in our "4 foundations steps" towards the end.
 Finally, to assist you in your preparation, open our Salary Negotiation Checklist (M$ Excel).
 Time to put your starting salary, salary increment, or pay raise under the negotiation microscope.

 Experienced negotiators have mastered the first 6 negotiation skills below in their salary negotiations.
 With a little preparation and practice, you can dramatically improve your job offers by using them.

 1. Negotiate.
-Yes, just by choosing to negotiate, you'll be raising yourself above most of your competition.
+Yes, even if you don't attend one of our negotiation training seminars, just by choosing to negotiate, you'll be raising yourself above most of your competition.
 How?
 A Society for Human Resource Management survey found that 8 out of 10 recruiters were willing to negotiate salary and benefits with job applicants.
 Yet only 33% of applicants surveyed said they felt comfortable negotiating.
 In our experience, the remaining 2 out of 10 who weren't prepared to negotiate with their recruits are either unattractive to work for, had unwisely started with their best offer, or will be forced to revise their thinking when they realize their true choice.

 2. Trading.
 Use the "if / then" process of negotiation (otherwise known as "logrolling").
 When an employer is insisting that you're going to have to make a concession, why not ask for one in return?
 For example, "If I accept this salary now, then would you be prepared to discuss awarding me a performance related bonus plus a performance review in 6 months instead of 12 months?"